ssinyagin/gerty/doc/gerty_architecture.markdown

     Gerty extensions.
 Also some site globals could be defined here instead of the job definition file.
 *   `lib/Company/` -- optional path where Gerty looks for Perl modules
+*   `jobs/` -- preferred place for job definitions, although they can be stored anywhere.